JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 $$\Delta y = (y_\text{next} - y_\text{prev}) = \Delta x\cdot ML(x) \text{ which implies that } y_{i+1} = y_{i} + \Delta x\cdot ML(x_{i}).$$

 Looking familiar now?
-This is the basis of a residual network (ResNet) which is a type of recurrent neural network (RNN), and is the foundation of many of the best AI systems known to date.
+This is the basis of a residual network (ResNet) which is the foundation of many of the best AI systems known to date.
 The genius of the neural ordinary differential equation paper was to notice this and say, let's just model the differential equation directly and then solve it using a much better numerical ODE solver methods.
 The creation of numerical ODE solvers is a science that goes all the way back to the first computers, and can adaptively choose step sizes $\Delta x$ and use high order approximations to reduce the number of steps required to get sufficiently small error.
-By swapping out the Euler discretization with the LSODE numerical ODE solver, their results were good enough to make everyone think twice about reflexively using an RNN.
+By swapping out the Euler discretization with the LSODE numerical ODE solver, their results were interesting enough to make everyone think twice about reflexively using a ResNet.

 ## How do you solve an ODE?